bellinux/pframework/components.md

 24. [**Arduino**](components/arduino.md): Enables communication with Arduino Leonardo devices via WebUSB, allowing for control of pins and interaction with sensors.
 It is ideal for extending platform capabilities for physical actuation using servos or for utilizing sensing capabilities not possible with smartphones.

+25. [**NFC**](components/nfc.md): Interacts with Near Field Communication (NFC) tags, allowing the reading of a tag's unique serial number.
+It corresponds to an NFC reader.